scikit-image/skimage-archive/meeting-notes/2025/2025-03-25_europe_africa_cc.md

 ### Dispatching

 * Aditi is working on a draft PR: [#7727](https://github.com/scikit-image/scikit-image/pull/7727)
-* She would like some feedback on the newly added environment variable(s) and context manager approaches to dispatch to different backends -- see [PR#7727](https://github.com/scikit-image/scikit-image/pull/7727)
-    -- maybe from someone who works with large image data and uses / has used scikit-image (i.e., an actual user of dispaching)?
+* She would like some feedback on the newly added environment variable(s) and context manager approaches to dispatching to different backends -- see [PR#7727](https://github.com/scikit-image/scikit-image/pull/7727) -- maybe from someone who works with large image data and uses / has used scikit-image (i.e., an actual user of dispaching)?
 * The question is about handling/passing environment variables